Skip to main content

 If your IT is managed externally, contact your IT advisers.
 If you manage your own IT, activate your incident plan.

-This may involve:
+This may involve the following:

 • Replacing infected hardware